GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 # Method Title
-The title should be meaningful and easy to follow.
-It should reflect relevance to social science, if applicable
+1. The title should be meaningful and easy to follow.
+2. It should reflect relevance to social science, if applicable

 ## Description
-- Provide a brief and clear description of the method, its purpose, and what it aims to achieve.
-Add a link to a related paper from social science domain and show how your method can be applied to solve that research question.
+1. Provide a brief and exact description of the method clearly mentioning its purpose i.e., what the method does or aims to achieve in abstract terms (avoiding technical details).
-For example,
-4TCT is a specialized tool designed for the efficient collection of textual data from the 4chan platform.
-It automates the process of gathering posts from various boards, aiming to facilitate research and analysis in social science and computational linguistics.
-This tool is particularly useful for analyzing online discourse, community dynamics, and trends within the 4chan ecosystem.
-It can support studies on topics like meme culture, information dissemination, and the impact of anonymous social media on public opinion.
+2. Focus should be to emphasize on the functionality as a blackbox, helping researchers with different levels of expertise and experience to understand what the method is doing.
+3. Brielfly explain the input and output of the method and its note worthy features.
+4. Provide link(s) to related papers from the social science domain using the method or similar methods for solving social science research questions.
+5. In a separate paragrpah, highlight the reproducibility aspect of the method providing details or references to the resources used by the method, the data used in building the pre-trained modules etc.
+6. It should also provide different configuration parameters to assist in altering the behavior of the method for a related use case.

 ## Keywords
-Few keywords placed after description highlighting the nature of the method
+- Keyword 1 (3 to 5 keywords highlighting the purpose of method)
+- Keyword 2
+- Keyword 3

-## Science Usecase(s)
+## Social Science Use Case(s)
-- Include usecases from social sciences that would make this method applicable in a certain scenario.
+1. Include use case(s) or research question(s) from social sciences that would make this method applicable in a certain scenario.
-The use cases or research questions mentioned should arise from the latest social science literature cited in the description.
+2. They should arise from the latest social science literature cited in the description.
-For example,
-How to collect 4chan data from on political discourse from dates ..

-## Repo Structure
+## Git Repository Structure
+1. List files and their purpose as a tree-like structure.
-- Explain the overall structure of the method, including directories, key files, and their functions.
+2. Explain the script files and their purpose.
-For example,
-The tool's architecture includes a src/ directory for core scripts, with requester.py handling data collection, board.py managing board-specific requests, and utils.py for auxiliary functions.
-Data is stored in a data/ directory created upon initiation, and documentation is available in docs/.
+3. Explain the input, output and other intermediate files produced.
+4. Explain the configuration and other utility files.

 ## Environment Setup
-- Setting up the envornment to run this method locally
+1. Provide configuration files preserving dependencies i.e., `environment.yml`, `requirements.txt`, `install.R` (including specific versions).
-- Installing all the packages and libraries with specific versions required to run this method For example,
+2. Provide steps/commands to install all dependencies required to run this method.
-Requires Python 3.10.2 or 3.11.4.
-Suitable for environments focused on data collection and analysis.
-Dependencies are listed in requirements.txt and can be installed via pip install -r requirements.txt to ensure the tool functions correctly.

-## Hardware Requirements (Optional)
-- The hardware requirements may be needed in specific cases when a method is known to require more memory/compute power.
-- The method need to be executed on a specific architecture (GPUs, Hadoop cluster etc.)
+3. Load default configurations to execute the method without needing user envolvement e.g., for input or paths to resources.
+Store the configuration files separately (e.g., in config.json) where the users can change the parameters to alter the behavior of the method without directly interacting with the code.

 ## Input Data
-- The input data has to be a Digital Behavioral Data (DBD) Dataset
-- You can provide link to a public DBD dataset.
-GESIS DBD datasets (https://www.gesis.org/en/institute/digital-behavioral-data)
+1. Explain the input data using sample instances as input data in the Git Repository i.e., the features and what they represent.
+These may be generated samples, staying within data restrictions.
+2. Provide links to the actual dataset that the method can work with, idealy [GESIS DBD data](https://www.gesis.org/en/institute/digital-behavioral-data).

-## Sample Input and Output Data
+## Output Data
-- Show how the input data looks like through few sample instances
-- Providing a sample output on the sample input to help cross check
+1. Explain the sample output data in the Git Repository i.e., how to interpret the output.

 ## How to Use
-- Providing HowTos on the method for different types of usages
-- Describe how the method should be used, including installation, configuration, and any specific instructions for users.
+1. Provide list of steps to execute the method for its intended purpose (assuming the environment is deployed).
+2. Explain which files or parameters need to be updated and how to alter the behavior of the method.

+## Hardware Requirements (Optional)
+1. The hardware requirements may be needed in specific cases when a method is known to require more memory/compute power.
+2. The method need to be executed on a specific architecture (GPUs, Hadoop cluster etc.)

+## Method Publication (Optional)
+1. Include information on publications or articles associated to the method, if applicable.
+2. Format your publication citation using APA style.

+## References (Optional)
+1. Include references to explore and learn more about the method, if applicable.
+2. Format your references list using APA style.

 ## Contact Details
-- Provide contact information, such as your email or other means for users or contributors to reach out with questions or feedback.

-## Publication (Optional)
-- Include information on publications or articles related to the method, if applicable.
+1. Provide contact information, having at least name and email address.
+2. Those interested in the method may use this information to reach out with questions/feedback.

 ## Acknowledgements (if any)
-- Acknowledgements if any
+1. Acknowledgements if any

 ## Disclaimer (Optional)
-- Add any disclaimers, legal notices, or usage restrictions for the method, if necessary.
+1. Add any disclaimers, legal notices, or usage restrictions for the method, if necessary.

+## Help
+1. Remove optional sections that don't apply to your method.
+2. Remove "(Optional)" or "(if any)" from the section headings that apply to your method.
+3. Some good examples for Python methods are [4TCT: A 4chan Text Collection Tool](https://methodshub.gesis.org/method/4TCT/), [Discovering Themes in Text with Topic Modeling (Latent Dirichlet Allocation)](https://methodshub.gesis.org/method/latent_dirichlet_allocation/) and for R methods [oolong](https://methodshub.gesis.org/method/oolong/)
+4. Remove this section as well from the final version.